rhodyprog4ds/BrownFall20/portfolio/analyses.md

 Look at all of the different ways pandas can load data.
 Consider some of the questions below and add a notebook that's styled like a report that answers a few of them with text and code.
 - Which seem like  good idea? are any dangerous?
 - Which seem more or less common?
 - Can you compare them on speed?
-Is it ever worth trasforming a dataset before loading?
+Is it ever worth transforming a dataset before loading?
 - How much can you repair a dataset using the parameters of the load functions?

 ## CheatSheet